dotnet/linker/docs/error-codes.md

 #### `IL2060` Trim analysis: 'DynamicallyAccessedMembersAttribute' was specified but no argument was provided

 - The link attribute XML contained a definition of attribute `DynamicallyAccessedMembersAttribute` without specifying constructor argument.

-#### `IL2061` Trim analysis: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its getter 'method', but it already has such attribute.

-- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its getter 'method' found that the getter already has such an attribute.
-The existing attribute will be used.

-#### `IL2062` Trim analysis: Trying to propagate 'DynamicallyAccessedMemberAttribute' from property 'property' to its backing field 'field', but it already has such attribute.

-- Propagating `DynamicallyAccessedMembersAttribute` from property 'property' to its backing field 'field' found that the field already has such an attribute.
-The existing attribute will be used.